nuttpeerawat/Project-2-Predict-the-price-of-homes-at-sale-for-the-Aimes-Iowa-Housing-dataset/README.md

 ## Problem Statement

-The project aims to advise people who they want to sell or buy a house in Aimes, which top 5 features of the house will help increase the selling price.
+As a data scientist of the real estate company in Ames, Iowa I want to find which is a top 5 features of the house that will increase the selling price, so the company can get the maximum benefit from it.

 ------------------------------------------------------------------------
 ## Executive Summary